Knudsen Type Group for Time in $\mathbb{R}$ and Related Boltzmann Type Equations: Introduction

+More specifically, the collision operator involves spatial smearing.
+The collision kernel is bounded and in a certain sense decaying.
+The boundary conditions for the Knudsen type transport (semi)group and hence also for the Boltzmann type equation are explained in detail in the beginning of Subsection \ref{sec:1:2}.
+In particular, there is a certain balance between the specular reflective part and the diffusive part, see Proposition 1 and Theorem 2.
+The velocity redistribution density of the diffusive part is bounded from below as well as above and otherwise non-specified.

 The central part of the paper is the analysis of the Knudsen type transport (semi)group $S$.
-The proof of its reversibility is prepared in Section \ref{sec:3}.
-In Subsection \ref{sec:3:1}, a.e.~uniform positive boundedness from below and above of $S(t)\, p_0(r,v)$ on $(r,v,t)\in\Omega\times V\times [0,\infty)$ is demonstrated.
+The proof of its existence for time $t\in\mathbb{R}$ is prepared in Section \ref{sec:3}.
+In Subsection \ref{sec:3:1}, a.e.~uniform positive boundedness from below and above of $S(t)\, p_0(r,v)$ on $(r,v,t) \in\Omega\times V\times [0,\infty)$ is demonstrated.
 In Subsection \ref{sec:3:2}, certain explicit representations of $S(t)\, p_0$, $t\ge 0$, are provided and strong continuity in $L^1(\Omega\times V)$ is proved.
-The actual proof of the reversibility of $S(t)$, $t\ge 0$, is carried out in Section \ref{sec:4} using spectral theoretical methods and facts from the theory of mathematical billiards.
+The actual proof of the existence of $S(t)$ for $t\in\mathbb{R}$, is carried out in Section \ref{sec:4} using spectral theoretical methods and facts from the theory of mathematical billiards.
 Important for this proof is the particular shape of the physical boundary $\partial\Omega$ and the form of the boundary conditions.

 In Section \ref{sec:5} we are then concerned with existence and uniqueness of solutions to Boltzmann type equations, first on some small time interval $[0,T]$, see Subsection \ref{sec:5:1}.
 Using this and a certain representation of the Boltzmann type equation along the paths of transport, existence and uniqueness is shown in Subsection \ref{sec:5:2} for time $t\ge 0$.
-As a consequence of the results of Sections \ref{sec:3} and \ref{sec:4} we derive then existence and uniqueness of solutions to Boltzmann type equations for time in $\mathbb{R}$.
-In particular, these solutions are uniformly bounded from above a.e.~on $\Omega\times V\times [-T,T]$ for any $T>0$.
-Furthermore, they are non-negative a.e.~on $\Omega\times V\times\mathbb{R}$ and uniformly positively bounded from below a.e.~on $\Omega\times V\times [s,T]$ if $p(\cdot ,\cdot, s)$ is positively bounded from below a.e.~on $\Omega\times V$, $-\infty <s<T<\infty$.
+As a consequence of the results of Sections \ref{sec:3} and \ref{sec:4} we derive then existence and uniqueness of solutions to Boltzmann type equations for time in $[\tau_0,\infty)$.
+Denoting by $s\le 0$ a time for which $p(\cdot, \cdot ,s)$ is uniformly positively bounded from below a.e.~on $\Omega\times V$, these solutions are uniformly positively bounded from below and above a.e.~on $\Omega\times V\times [s,T]$ for any $T>0$.